Welkom: Recent discoveries

-In Sept 2016 Harmony Gold and its partner White Rivers Exploration declared a as to then unknown gold ore body near the current Target shaft.
+In Sept 2016 Harmony Gold and its partner White Rivers Exploration declared an as to then unknown gold ore body near the current Target shaft.
 This resource is estimated to have a mine life of about 30 years.

 Coal

 Welkom also has significant coal reserves.
 The Theunissen coal field is located in the districts of Theunissen and Bultfontein, only some 12 km to the south of Welkom.
 The section of the reserve able to be mined covers an area of more than 23,500 hectares.

 Diamonds

 Located about 7.5 km from Welkom, a kimberlite pipe, was discovered in 1890 and mined from a single shaft until the start of the Boer War in 1899.
 Mining continued after the war until a major aquifer, which was encountered at a depth of 259m, forced the mine to close.
 It was eventually re-opened by Samada Diamonds Pty Ltd and closed again in the early 1990s.

 Petra Diamonds operated the Star mine, a fissure 40 km south of Welkom.
 The Star mine was renowned for its consistent production of high value diamonds.
 In 2013, Petra commenced a disposal process of its Fissure Mines portfolio.
 This process did not result in any acceptable offers for the mines and Star was subsequently placed into care and maintenance.